 The Media Center is your resource center at school.
-Here you will find books, magazines, newspapers, and computers with Internet access.
+Here you will find books, magazines, newspapers, and computers.
 The Media Center is a quiet area.
 Talking will be kept to a minimum.
 Procedures and rules for use will be posted in the Media Center.